JuliaSpacePhysics/MinimumVarianceAnalysis.jl/README.md

 - [ ] Minimum Variance Analysis on Mass Flux (MVAρv)
 - [ ] Maximum Variance Analysis on Electric Field (MVAE)
 - [ ] Application to 2-D Structures

+## Notes

+- Anisotropic fluctuations have been shown to lead to larger errors in normal determinations.